-A heart attack is when part of the heart muscle is cut off from oxygen.
+A heart attack happens when part of the heart muscle is cut off from oxygen.
 If the oxygen isn’t restored soon, a heart attack occurs.
 The blood in your coronary arteries carries oxygen to the heart muscle.
 Most heart attacks occur when a blockage slows or stops blood flow.
 Heart attack is sometimes called myocardial infarction or acute coronary syndrome.
 Heart attacks are often treatable when diagnosed quickly.
 However, they can be fatal.

 Women are less likely to survive heart attacks than men.
 No one knows why.
 It may be that women don’t seek or receive treatment as soon as men.
 Their symptoms can be different from what men experience.
-Their symptoms may be subtler and more often overlooked.
+Their symptoms may be milder and more often overlooked.
 Or it may be because women’s smaller hearts and blood vessels are more easily damaged.
 Doctors are working on finding answers to these questions.
 It’s important to prevent heart problems before they start.

 Symptoms of heart attack

 The most common symptoms of heart attack in both men and women include:

 - Chest discomfort (also called angina), which may feel like pain, pressure, tightness, heaviness, or burning like heartburn